gt-cs3220/gt-cs3220.github.io/access_vm_steps/access_vm_doc.md

 **Possibility : It could be your RTT/ping to the VM**.

-**Explanation : Even though the admin team is trying its best, being physically very far away from the server (eg: other country) or using a low-bandwidth connection does lead to some issues.**
+**Explanation : Even though the admin team is trying its best, being physically very far away from the server (eg: other country) or using a low bandwidth connection does lead to some issues.**

 **Remedy : Please run ```ping <your assigned VM>``` from your command line and notify the TAs with the output.
 As an absolute worst case fallback, please install Xilinx WebPack locally on your machine.**